solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

   `DISCRIMINATOR` constant.
 - The data field of the account will match `AccountStruct`
 - The account owner is set as the `programId` from `declare_id`
-- The account account struct is made with the `[derive(InitSpace)]` macro which provides `INIT_SPACE` constant to the `AccountStruct`.
-It calculates the space required by the account based on the account's data-structure types.

 > It is considered a good practice to use the `#[derive(InitSpace)]` macro which
 > makes the code more readable and maintainable.